 - Provide information and programs on health issues and wellness.

 We want to make your visit to Health Services as smooth and pleasant as possible.
 To reduce your wait time, please call ahead for an appointment.
-Call 765-983-1328 to cancel your appointment in advance.
-There is a $25 fee for “no show” appointments with the physician, if you fail to notify Health Services of your cancellation prior to your appointment.
+Call 765-983-1328 or log in to Medicat to schedule or cancel your appointment in advance.
+There is a $25 fee for “no show” appointments with a doctor or nurse practitioner, if you fail to notify Health Services of your cancellation prior to your appointment.

-Make sure to bring your health insurance prescription card with you.
+Make sure to bring your student ID when picking up medications.
+Be sure to have an updated health insurance card on file in Medicat.
 When you arrive for an appointment or to see a nurse, you will sign in at the front desk and sit in the waiting room.
 Students are seen in the order in which they sign in or in the order of their appointments unless it is a medical emergency.

 Making the most of your visit